j9t/little-books/manuscript/html-css-coding-guidelines.md

 —Douglas Crockford

 Coding guidelines govern how we write code.
 Throughout this book, I keep with the term _coding guidelines_, and use it liberally.
 I also apply it holistically—that is, I use the term to denote sets of guidelines that try to comprehensively define the formatting of all respective code, and not just represent a weak recommendation to “please indent.”
-Normally, coding guidelines will apply to non-minified, non-compressed working code.
+Normally, coding guidelines apply to non-minified, non-compressed working code.
 Live code (i.e., production code) constitutes an exception to formatting guidelines.

 Sometimes called standards, sometimes conventions, they can govern many code-related things.
 Wikipedia, for example, [tells us that](https://en.wikipedia.org/wiki/Coding_conventions)